anna199/umlparser/README.md

 Internet connection

 Before started:
-Please download javaparser-core-3.0.1.jar and UMLparser.jar
+Please download UMLparser.jar

 all the test case are in the test folder

 Please enter in command line:

-git clone …
+git clone

 java -jar UMLparser.java path-to-test output-name